Anti-Aircraft Ammunition Disposal 1955-57

 Belmont’s Chemical Weapon Stockpile

-Of all the Ammunition magazine areas constructed in New Zealand during the Second World War, the Belmont magazine area nestled in the hills north of Wellington between the Hutt and Porirua was the largest and closest to a large population area.
+Of all the Ammunition magazine areas constructed in New Zealand during the Second World War, the Belmont magazine area in the hills north of Wellington between the Hutt and Porirua was the largest and closest to a large population area.
 In the early 1970s, following the removal, disassembly for scrap, and destruction of its stocks, Belmont’s life as a magazine area concluded with the land reverting to civilian use.
 As with any retired military facility kept out of the public eye during its operational life, urban legends and rumours thrive about secret tunnels and forgotten caches of buried military material.
-In this respect, Belmont is no different as items such as empty 3.7-inch Anti-Aircraft projectiles are occasionally discovered, fuelling such rumours.
+Belmont is no different in this respect, as items such as empty 3.7-inch Anti-Aircraft projectiles are occasionally discovered, fuelling such rumours.
 Although there is little evidence to support the stories and urban legends, Belmont does have some secrets from its wartime past.
 The most significant is that Belmont was the home to the bulk of New Zealand’s chemical weapon stockpile.

 This massive mobilisation initiated a rearmament program resulting in vast amounts of war material from the United Kingdom, Canada and the United States being delivered to New Zealand.
-Included as part of the infusion of new weapons and equipment were the required scales of ammunition required for each type of weapon system.
+Included as part of the infusion of new weapons and equipment were the required scales of ammunition for each type of weapon system.
 Ammunition scales used by New Zealand were based upon the standard British scales.
 They included all the ammunition natures needed by New Zealand for use in the Pacific and home defence, including Anti-Tank, High-Explosive, Smoke and a stockpile of Chemical rounds consisting of,

-• 112,770 25-Pounder Chemical rounds, and
+• 112,770 25-pounder Chemical rounds, and

 • 10,300 4.2-inch B4 (Tear) and Y4(Blister) chemical mortar bombs.

-All the 4.2inch Bombs were stored at Belmont with the recommended distribution of the 25-Pounder chemical rounds,[2]
+All the 4.2inch Bombs were stored at Belmont with the recommended distribution of the 25-pounder chemical rounds,[2]

 • 30,000 rounds to the Northern Military District